 Reporting policy violations

-If you see a listing that violates eBay policies, please report it by clicking the Report item link in the listing, or by clicking the Report or Contact Us link located on most of our help pages.
+If you see a listing or product that violates eBay policies, please report it by clicking the Report link in the listing or product, or by clicking the Report or Contact Us link located on most of our help pages.

 When a policy violation occurs, we email the seller and the buyer to let them know that the listing has been removed from eBay.

 Your participation and vigilance as part of the eBay community is invaluable in helping us help you be a more successful seller.